 - IWP 601 National Security Policy Process

-- IWP 608 American Founding Principles and Foreign Policy OR IWP 615 Western Moral Tradition and World Politics OR IWP 626 Foundations of Political and Economic Freedom OR IWP 627 International Relations, Statecraft and Integrated Strategy OR IWP 665 Statecraft, National Security, and the Corporate Sector
+- IWP 608 Sources of American Political Thought (2 credits) OR IWP 615 Western Moral and Political Thought (2 credits) OR IWP 626 Foundations of Political and Economic Freedom OR IWP 627 International Relations, Statecraft and Integrated Strategy OR IWP 665 Statecraft, National Security, and the Corporate Sector

 - IWP 609 Economic Statecraft and Conflict